kiranbakale/AMI-Readme/docs/environment_configure.md

 - `patroni_remove_data_directory_on_rewind_failure` - A specific Patroni flag that enables resetting of database data on a secondary node if attempts to sync with the primary can't be achieved. **This may lead to data loss**, refer to the [GitLab Postgres documentation](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#customizing-patroni-failover-behavior) for further info.
 - `patroni_remove_data_directory_on_diverged_timelines` - A specific Patroni flag that enables resetting of database data on a secondary node if timelines have diverged with the primary. **This may lead to data loss**, refer to the [GitLab Postgres documentation](https://docs.gitlab.com/ee/administration/postgresql/replication_and_failover.html#customizing-patroni-failover-behavior) for further info.

-Passwords and Secrets settings are what they suggest - all of the various passwords and secrets that GitLab requires to be configured by the user.
+Passwords and Secrets settings are what they suggest - all the various passwords and secrets that GitLab requires to be configured by the user.

 - `gitlab_root_password` - Sets the password for the root user on first installation.
 - `grafana_password` - Sets the password for the [Grafana admin user](https://docs.gitlab.com/omnibus/settings/grafana.html#specifying-an-admin-password) on first installation.